masteringmodernpayments/book/introduction.md

 Thanks for purchasing *Mastering Modern Payments*.
 In this book we're going to talk about integrating the Stripe payment processing system with Rails, a comprehensive modern web application stack.
 If you don't use Rails you'll have to translate the examples to your language and framework of choice, but the broad concepts should all transfer pretty well.

 Stripe has revolutionized the payment landscape for Software as a Service applications.
 Before Stripe you had to deal with multiple parties, multiple moving pieces, and integrate everything yourself.
 Now, all you have to do is make some very simple API calls.
-You don't even have to create an account, since the documentation site creates one for you on the fly.
-Every example is directly usable.
+You don't even have to create an account, since the documentation site creates one for you on the fly so every example is directly usable.

 ## Why this book?

 Stripe has excellent documentation.
 Why should you read this book?
 Because the documentation does not go far enough.
 It assumes that Stripe will always be available and responsive.
 It gives small examples that don't apply well to a production application.
 This book goes farther and deeper than the short examples in Stripe's documentation and fully fleshes out production-level code.

+In this guide we're going to cover a basic Stripe integration and then expand upon it to cover things like background workers, subscriptions, audit trails, and more.
+When you're done with the guide you should have a good grasp on how to do a complete, robust integration.

 ## Who am I?